 Postnatal depression can be successfully treated with the use of topical oestrogens (transdermal or oestrogen gels).
 Oestrogen is effective since it is a natural antidepressant and derived from a steroid hormone.

-Topical oestrogens are also effective in the treatment of premenstrual tension (pmt) and menopausal symptoms.
+Topical oestrogens are also effective in the treatment of premenstrual syndrome (pms) and menopausal symptoms.
 Topical oestrogens and the insertion of a Mirena coil (a coil which contains the hormone progesterone) are very effective in the management of pmt.
 The Mirena coil can be inserted relatively pain free in the outpatient clinic.
-It is also an effective contraception, and is the most potent non surgical treatment of heavy periods.
+It is also an effective contraception and is the most potent non-surgical treatment of heavy periods.
 It has very few side effects because very little is absorbed into the circulation.

 The use of HRT has recently become controversial and worrying.
-This is based on the Women's health Initiative studies which showed an increased risk of breast cancer and heart disease in women using one particular type of HRT (premique - a preparation containing a mixture of oestrogens and medroxyprogesterone acetate).
-However this study failed to look at any other preparations.
-It was no surprise that medroxyprogesterone acetate was associated with an increased risk of heart and blood vessel disease since there is evidence that this particular progesterone stops the well established benefits of oestrogen on blood vessel function.
+This is based on the Women's health Initiative studies which showed an increased risk of breast cancer and heart disease in women using one HRT (premique - a preparation containing a mixture of oestrogens and medroxyprogesterone acetate).
+However, this study failed to look at any other preparations.
+It was no surprise that medroxyprogesterone acetate was associated with an increased risk of heart and blood vessel disease since there is evidence that this progesterone stops the well-established benefits of oestrogen on blood vessel function.
 The study showed the risk of breast cancer is not increased in women using oestrogen alone.

 More recently a UK based study has shown that women attending for mammography were at higher risk of being diagnosed with breast cancer if they were using a combined HRT preparation (oestrogen and progesterone).